tim-dlang/dparsergen/README.md

 use LALR.
 The example application shows the parse tree for a C++ file, which needs to be already preprocessed.

+An example for parsing Python is is folder [examples/python/](examples/python/).
+It uses a wrapper around the generated lexer, which keeps track of the indentation level.

 The folder [tests/grammars/](tests/grammars/) also contains example grammars, but some of them test corner cases and should not be used as examples for real grammars.